 Once the tape itself is fixed, things seem to be going well except the walkman isn’t working, since Rocket Raccoon has now stripped it for some mechanical parts.
 Things go from bad to worse when he tries to mend the walkman by himself, ruining it even further due to his ineptitude.
 With a sigh he finally tosses it away, saying that he really liked that one.
 Retrieving a cargo crate from storage, he opens it up and we see that he has hundreds more…

-Leaving her legal offices in New York, lawyer Jennifer Walters is shot and admitted into hospital.
-With Jennifer desperately needing a blood transfusion from someone with her rare blood type, the doctors try to reach her cousin Bruce Banner at the only contact details for him they could find.
+Leaving her legal offices in New York, lawyer Jennifer Walters is shot and admitted to the hospital.
+With Jennifer desperately needing a blood transfusion from someone with her rare blood type, the doctors try to reach her cousin Bruce Banner.
 The message is intercepted at Avengers Tower, which is empty as we learn that the team are now involved in a battle against Ultron in Sokovia.

 Thor’s friends The Warriors Three – Fandral, Hogun and Volstagg – are engaged in a drinking session inside a tavern, and exchange stories with the other patrons about their incredible adventures against frost giants, ogres and monsters from all realms.
 The locals seem impressed, but believe they’re lying.
 In between tales of their exploits, Fandral attempts to charm the fair maiden serving them.

 Things get out of hand when they’re asked to pay their considerable bar tab (which includes several enormous meals for Volstagg), resulting in a bar fight.
 While they clearly dominate the brawl, it’s only when Lady Sif arrives and drags them out that they finally concede that the whole thing got out of hand.
 As they leave, one of the locals asks Sif if they’ll get home safely.
 This confuses her, but she does explain that their return home has indeed been taken care of.